 - Frequent urination

 Most of these side effects are temporary and will disappear on their own after a while if a balanced diet is followed.
+If the side effects are very intense or continue for a long time, you should consult a doctor.

 To sum up